Congress of the People (Trinidad and Tobago)

 The Congress of the People (COP) is a political party in Trinidad and Tobago.
-Its current political leader is Kirt Sinnette.
+Its current political leader is Prakash Ramadhar.
 Its symbol is the "Circle of Circles".

 History

 The party was formed on 10 September 2006 by Winston Dookeran, then the embattled Political Leader of the United National Congress announced at a rally that he was leaving the UNC and forming a new party.
 Dookeran and his supporters had been engaged in internal party feuding with the UNC executive which was loyal to party founder (then chairman and former Leader) Basdeo Panday.

 Dookeran was soon joined by UNC MPs Ganga Singh (who became the Party Whip) and Manohar Ramsaran.
 Two Independent MPs who had previously left the UNC, Gillian Lucky and Gerald Yetming, also joined the new party.

 Former UNC Senators Robin Montano, Roy Augustus, Carolyn Seepersad-Bachan and Sadiq Baksh also joined.
 Additionally, the entire Constituency Executives for Chaguanas and San Fernando West also quit the UNC.
 The support for Dookeran served as the catalyst for the formation of the new movement.

 After the internal elections of the United National Congress Dookeran, accompanied by then-Senator Sadiq Baksh, began meeting with the members and supporters of the UNC.
 It was during these meetings that many got involved with Dookeran's campaign and he began working the Tabaquite Constituency promoting the concept of New Politics.
 Hundreds of supporters working with grass-roots members of the Tabaquite Constituency worked to develop a strategic plan document which detailed numerous strategies to address the social and economic needs of the people of the constituency.
 This plan was submitted to Dookeran, who later adopted its recommendations and suggested that similar plans be developed for all 41 Constituencies.

-On a Morning Edition program in November 2005, a supporter of Dookeran announced that the members and supporters of the Tabaquite UNC Party Group # 3255 had thrown their support behind Dookeran and called on then Member of Parliament Dr. Adesh Nanan to support the duly-elected Political Leader of the UNC.
+On a Morning Edition program in November 2005, a supporter of Dookeran announced that the members and supporters of the Tabaquite UNC Party Group # 3255 had thrown their support behind Dookeran and called on then Member of Parliament Dr. Adesh Nanan to support the duly elected Political Leader of the UNC.

 This was the beginning of the work that led to the groundswell of support for the UNC Political Leader and later became the strongest support base for Dookeran and the New Politics.

 On 23 July 2006 a supporter interrupted the proceeding at the Hindu Credit Union Convention Center and read aloud what later became known as the Freeport Declaration, calling on Dookeran to leave the UNC and follow the desire of the thousands gathered there toward the formation of a "New Political Vehicle."